Welcome to the Thurgood Marshall web page

 Campus Mission Statement

-Provide exceptional student-centered education in a safe environment by providing consistency and structure while educating the whole child (social, emotional, and academic) ensuring opportunities for growth in order to create patterns of success leading to college and career readiness in our connected community.
+The mission of Thurgood Marshall is to provide exceptional student centered education in a safe environment by providing consistency and structure while educating the whole child (social, emotional, and academic) ensuring opportunities for growth in order to create patterns of success leading to college and career readiness in our connected community.